Also known as: Stings - marine animals and Bites - marine animals

-Almost 2000 species of animals found in the ocean are either venomous or poisonous to humans, and many can produce severe illness or death.
-An estimated 40,000 to 50,000 bites or stings from marine creatures occur each year.
-In recent years, the number of injuries caused by these animals has increased dramatically because of the greater number of people who take part in scuba diving, snorkeling, surfing and water sports.
-These animals are not usually aggressive, and many are stuck to the ocean floor.
-Most venomous or poisonous marine animals in the United States are found along the California, Gulf of Mexico, and southern Atlantic coasts.
+The number of injuries caused by these animals has gone up in recent years because more people are taking part in scuba diving, snorkeling, surfing, and other water sports.
+These animals are most often not aggressive.
+Many are anchored to the ocean floor.
+Venomous marine animals in the United States are most often found along the California, Gulf of Mexico, and southern Atlantic coasts.

-The majority of these types of bites or stings occur in salt water.
+Most bites or stings of this type occur in salt water.
 Some types of marine stings or bites can be deadly.

 There may be pain, burning, swelling, redness, or bleeding near the area of the bite or sting.
 Other symptoms can affect the entire body, and may include: